This course is only open to applicants who are a resident in the North West area.

 Each student will be allocated a personal tutor to support personal learning, personal development and reflection on practice.

 Additional learning opportunities will be provided via 'eLearn'.
-In addition to face-to-face contact between student and tutorial staff, support will be available via email and 'Adobe Connect'.
+In addition to face-to-face contact between student and tutorial staff, support will be available via email.

 Portfolio (100 per cent) 3000 words

 Personal development plan (500 words).

 Competence assessment in core skills

 Self and peer assessment using essential skills clusters.